Fence Layout Decisions That Make Northwest Yards Feel Bigger

 Fence Heights, Styles, and Materials That Stretch Space

-Fence height has a big impact on how large or small a yard feels.
+Fence height has a significant impact on how large or small a yard feels.
 A tall wall all the way around tends to shrink a space, especially in a smaller lot.
 Instead, think about using different heights like layers.

 A graduated approach might look like this: